-In this course you will learn everything I know about tizerzit.
+In this class you will learn everything I know about tizerzit.
 I will show you an authentic antique silver pair to inspire you.
 I will inform you about the cultural background, meanings and its significance in Moroccan Culture.
 You will learn different ways to cooperate this piece of jewelry in a Henna Design.

 ~ FREE BONUS ~

 Create your own TeseghnesT-shirt!
 This might be my favorite Free Bonus that I have created so far and I wouldn't be suprised if it will be your fave too.
 The teseghnest pieces are digitally drawn by me and will be available for you as a PDF download.
 I will guide you throughout the whole process on how to print it and transfer it to a tshirt (that you have to provide for yourself).
 I tell you what you need exactly and I will teach you, step by step, how to make this t-shirt for yourself.

 This class is twofold, on the one hand I focus on cultural background and significance.
 This is the theoretical part.
 On the other hand the exercises and examples of the corresponding Henna designs are very practical and easy to apply in your own work.

 Your experience with me will be enriching on different levels.
 Your knowledge of the subject will grow while your creativity and inspiration get fueled.

 You will feel confident to apply what you have learned in your own work and It's a great addition to offer those new designs to your clients.

 How to make the most out of this class?

 Make sure to take notes while watching my video's.
 This helps you understand better.

 Be prepared, have hennapaste and syringe or hennacone ready to draw along during the demo video’s.